nice-digital/nice-design-system/README.md

    - *12345* (mapped to 54321 inside) for the web app
    - *35729* for livereload
 4. run `grunt watch` inside the container
+5. opens http://localhost:12345 on the host to browse to the web app

 This means you can run the solution without having to get the correct version Node, install global grunt etc. It will be slow the first time as it downloads the image and gets dependencies but Docker caches everything so will be quicker on subsequent runs.